ubccr/xdmod/docs/howto-summary-charts.md

   has explicitly defined summary charts appended in `roles.d/jobs.json` equivalent to the base summary charts.

 This set of configuration locations lets you edit the default summary charts in many different ways.
-As an example, if you wanted to override the default charts for the "default" role, you could edit `roles.d/jobs.json`, overwriting the defined summary charts with the JSON pulled from Metric Explorer as described earlier.
+As an example, if you wanted to override the default charts for the "default" role, you could edit your summary chart customization `.json` file in `roles.d`, overwriting the defined summary charts with the JSON pulled from Metric Explorer as described earlier.
 In the example below, you'd replace the `...` in the `+summary_charts` list with the JSON you copied.